 My background is in textile design, so I do design alongside my work at Imperial.
 Recent projects have included: designing prints for interior furnishing fabrics and constructing origami lampshades.
 I’m currently working on a series of floral lino prints.
 Outside of design I love travelling, cycling and watching films.

 What do you find to be the most challenging part of your role?

-My role leads me to be very involved in the minutiae of quite specific areas of responsibility, which means gaining an overview of how these areas fit into the bigger picture of the Department or Faculty – this can sometimes be tricky.
+My role leads me to be very involved in the minutiae of quite specific areas of responsibility, which means gaining an overview of how these areas fit into the bigger picture of the Division or Department – this can sometimes be tricky.
 When I first started in the role, getting to grips with the huge number of acronyms used at the College was certainly a challenge!